 What is a plan of management?

-Parks established under the National Parks and Wildlife Act 1974 need to have a plan of management.
+Parks and reserves established under the NSW National Parks and Wildlife Act 1974 need to have a plan of management.
 The plan includes information on important park values and provides directions for future management.
-The plan of management is a legal document, and after the plan is adopted all operations and activities in the park must be in line with the plan.
+Once the plan is adopted, no management operations can be undertaken in the park unless they are consistent with the plan.